jdrew1/SensorOpt/README.txt

 This is a program created by Jordan Ambs as a Bachelor Thesis for the University of Applied Sciences Ravensburg-Weingarten (a.k.a RWU)

+Currently, the CARLA simulator must be running before the program is started.

 ====================Build====================
 =============================================
 STEP 1 *****IMPORTANT*****